jevonmao/PermissionsSwiftUI/README.md

 .JMAlert(showModal: $showModal, for: [.camera], autoCheckAuthorization: false)
 ```
 ### Auto Dismiss
-PermissionsSwiftUI by default will not have any auto dimiss behavior.
-You can override this behaviour to make it automatically dismiss the modal or alert after user allows the last permission item.
+PermissionsSwiftUI by default will not have any auto dismiss behavior.
+You can override this behavior to make it automatically dismiss the modal or alert after the user allows the last permission item.
 (All permissions must be ALLOWED, if any is DENIED, it will not auto dismiss).
 ```Swift
 .JMModal(... autoDismiss: Bool) -> some View
 ```